tweag/asterius/docs/ahc-link.md

 `--bundle` is supported by [`Parcel`](https://parceljs.org/) under the hood and performs minification on the bundled JavaScript file.
 It's likely beneficial since it reduces total size of scripts and doesn't require multiple requests for fetching them.

-## `--no-streaming`

-Do not use `WebAssembly.compileStreaming`/`WebAssembly.instantiateStreaming` in output code.
-This option only works with `--browser`; when the target is Node.js it's ignored.

 ## `--sync`

 Use synchronous `WebAssembly.Module`/`WebAssembly.Instance` constructors in output code.
 Additionally,